Daltonhensley19/AzaleaCapstone/README.md

    cd repository-name
    ```

-3. Build and compile the Lambda AOT Compiler:
+3. Build and compile the Azalea AOT Compiler:

    ```shell
    # Instructions for building the compiler
    ```

-4. Run the compiler on a Lambda source file:
+4. Run the compiler on a Azalea source file:

    ```shell
    # Instructions for running the compiler